OpenSpace/OpenSpace-Docs/users/content/gaia.md

 parent: Components
 nav_order: 4
 ---

-This is a document that covers advanced visualization and selection of Gaia data.
-See [this page](../users/content/gaia) for basic instructions.

 ## Advanced Instructions for Defining What Dataset to Render
 In the data/assets/scene/milkyway/gaia/ folder, the user can change file contents to define what dataset to render.
 By default the radial velocity dataset of 7.2 million stars will be downloaded and rendered on startup.
 The size of the dataset is 335 MB and it will be stored in the sync folder within the OpenSpace directory.